Romania looks amazing during autumn. There’s something simply poetic about the amber vegetation that complements the

 Restaurants that have this option will usually display it via a board outside of the restaurant’s premises.
 And it is important to keep in mind that it’s available usually between 10 a.m. to 5 p.m.

 If you plan to cook your meal, then you can buy all your groceries from supermarkets such as Kaufland, Lidl or Profi.
 You can also support the local economy by buying vegetables from smaller shops or markets.

 In Romania drinking in public spaces is forbidden by law.
-So, if you’re planning to go outside for a drink, the best bet is to either go to a bar or at a restaurant.
+So, if you’re planning to go outside for a drink, the best bet is to either go to a bar or to a restaurant.
 There, the prices for a bottle of beer go at about 6 – 8 RON, and a bottle of good wine goes upwards to 30 RON.

 Transport in Romania is very affordable.
 When traveling around the city, you have taxis charging less than half a Euro per kilometer.
 However, it is advised that you only pick those that clearly display their prices in order to avoid fraud.